 Are you Kidding?
 YOU SURE DO !

 In our internet world, you often need an email address NOW.
-Signing up for an email service takes time.
-That's probably ok for most emailing, but every now and then you need a quick email address for just a single email.
+And you probably already have an email address - and that probably works great for most emailing.
+But every now and then you need a quick email address for just a single email.
 After that you don't care what happens to it.
-Given that such an email address is ready in an instant, you can avoid giving out your real email address when you are afraid of getting spammed.
+Given that such an email address is ready in an instant - really, it was ready even before you knew you needed it - you can avoid giving out your real email address.
 Instead, make up any address @mailinator.com on the spot and go check it later.

 Heck no. If it solved the spam problem it would probably be called IBMinator or MICROSOFTinator or something even catchier cuz we would have sold it and we'd be zillionaires off pursuing our real dream of helping nice people like Dr. Bahutu of Nigeria who keeps emailing us asking for our help transferring some funds.

 Mailinator gives you an opportunity to skirt one avenue that spammers use to spam you.
 It's just one extra tool in your spam-fighting toolbox.